Skip to Content

 Event Management

-If you’re familiar with event hosting, you may also handle bowling activities and tournaments on a basic level.
-If you’re a struggling beginner at bowling, good event management can help you make a lot of money.
+If you're familiar with event hosting, you may also handle hosting bowling activities and tournaments more easily.
+As it requires you to contact, find influencers, create themes and find funding.
+Good event management can help you make a lot of money if you're supplementing your income as a pro bowler.

 How Much Do Female Bowlers Make Compared To Male Counterparts?